Casey-Litmer/menucmd/menucmd tutorial.md

 menu1 = Menu(name = "Function Composition")
 ```

-The first function in the chain asks the user for a number, the second function converts it to float, the third function
+The first function in the chain asks the user for a number, the second function converts it to `float`, the third function
 squares it, and the last function prints it.

 `input -> float -> square -> print`  =>  `print(square(float(input())))`